If you have spare time

 }

-When a function is called with an array what’s sent actually is the name of the array which is the address of the first element/a pointer-to-int (int *), this is different from basic types because the array is not copied, instead the function works with the original array
+When a function is called with an array, what’s actually sent is the name of the array, which is the address of the first element (a pointer-to-int, int *).
+This is different from basic types because the array is not copied; instead, the function works with the original array.

 const int k_size = 3;